opil/documentation/docs/admin/RAN/opil_desc_ran.md

 #### Configuration

 Proper RAN-connector operativity depends on the correct configuration of its SW components.
-As stated in the component description, one of RAN’s functionalities is connecting the OPIL middleware and the Hardware, so ROS packages and FIWARE Orion Context Broker.
+As stated in the component description, one of RAN’s functionalities is connecting the OPIL Middleware and the Hardware, so ROS packages and FIWARE Orion Context Broker.
 These connections are managed through FIROS.
 Each ROS module that wants to be connected to OCB must have FIROS, installed and properly configured, running on it.

-FIROS configuration is managed with 4 files.
+FIROS configuration is managed by 4 files.
 Inside the FIROS folder, there is a config folder where we can see several .json files.
 The most important are config.json, whitelist.json and robots.json.
 The information about them can be found in the FIROS Readme file on a GitHub.

 In the FIROS config/config.json file modify the following fields: